tommardh/scope360-site-se/_products/light.md

 in Jira.
 The products have evolved with us working as consultants.
 Flow Companion for JIRA and Scope360° has been great to use for us and for people with simular proffessions as us.

 Thank you for the trust!

-Best regards, <br>
+Best regards,
 The Team behind Scope360°